qjpcpu/sesh/README.md

 	sesh -f hosts -d who=jason 'echo {{ .who }} is sexy'

+Or you can invoke script(the first line must start with `#!`) with arguments in normal way:

+This is a ruby script `x.rb`:

+    #!/usr/bin/ruby
+    puts ARGV

+Now the sesh would be:
+	sesh -f hosts -c x.rb --args "hello"

 #### Embedded command template

 And sesh also support embedded template, for example, there is two command template files: